aesraethr/firefox-contact-file/README.md

 This last option is recommended as long as you will have contacts just with email address and so on.

-It allows you to import contact from an export from any source (ie: thunderbird, google, ios contacts...)
+It allows you to import contact from an export from ldif source (ie: thunderbird...)